 In New Zealand, the infection is mostly spread through sharing injecting drug-use equipment (eg, needles, syringes, filters).
-For more information, visit the Hepatitis Foundation of New Zealand.
+For more information, visit the Needle Exchange Programme.

 Hepatitis C can also be passed on through:

-If you have hepatitis C or are a chronic carrier:
+If you have hepatitis C or are a chronic carrier then please:

-- don’t share needles or other injecting gear – you could re-infect yourself, as well as infecting others
+- don’t share drug needles or other injecting gear

 - don’t donate blood